LoweLundin/Optimised-Galaxy-Simulations/README.tex.md

 ## Installation
 Note: This has so far only been tried out on Windows with Ubuntu Terminal.

-Download the repository and compile the program
+To install:
 ```
+Step into the working directory:
 cd <WORKING-DIRECTORY>

+Download the repository:
 git clone https://github.com/LoweLundin/Optimised--Simulations-in-C

+Step into the
 cd <WORKING-DIRECTORY>/Star-by-star # For Star-by-star
 cd <WORKING-DIRECTORY>/Barnes-Hut-Parallelised # For Barnes-Hut-Parallelised

+Compile the program:
 make
 ```